NoahMarconi/grant-contracts/QUESTIONS.md

 - [x] can we reduce the # of grant status?
 - [x] do we want to store grant recipients as array or mapping
   - [x] do we need to iterate over this in the contract logic (A: no)
-  - NEW depends on grant payout model (pull no, push yes)
+  - depends on grant payout model (pull no, push yes)
 - [x] can we remove "request payment"
   - [x] are we assuming that grant managers have robust offchain comm with grantees
   - [x] what if everyone is a grant manager?